LostBeard/SpawnDev.BlazorJS.WebWorkers/README.md

 - SpawnDev.BlazorJS.WebWorkers loads the Blazor WASM app in workers to allow running code in the background.
 This is more like starting multiple copies of an app and using inter-process communication than starting separate threads in the same app.
 Static variables are not shared.

 #### When threading is officially added to Blazor WASM, will SpawnDev.BlazorJS.WebWorkers still be supported?
 - SpawnDev.BlazorJS.WebWorkers and official Blazor WASM multi-threading may overlap in some use cases but they do not overlap in all.
 As of writing, the in-progress Blazor WASM multi-threading cannot use Javascript interop in any threads except the main thread, which is a limitation that SpawnDev.BlazorJS.WebWorkers does not have.
-We expect official multi-threading to make WebWorkers more useful and we will continue to support and improve WebWorkers.
+We expect official multi-threading to make WebWorkers more useful and we will continue to support and improve WebWorkers long after official multi-threading is added.

 #### Missing Javascript dependencies in WebWorkers
 - See [Javascript dependencies in WebWorkers](#javascript-dependencies-in-webworkers)